Geeksltd/Olive/docs/Services/GeoLocation.md

 ### Using GeoLocation

-In order to use GeoLocation service, you should simply inject `IGeoLocationService` in your class constructor or use `Context.Current.GetService<Olive.GeoLocation.IGeoLocationService>();` if you want to have property injection as show below:
+In order to use GeoLocation service, you should simply inject `IGeoLocationService` in your class constructor or use `Context.Current.GetService<Olive.GeoLocation.IGeoLocationService>();` if you want to have property injection as shown below:

 ```csharp
 using Olive.GeoLocation;